StrumDev/SimpleUDP/Documentation.md

 - `EndPoint EndPoint` `Read only`
   - IP address of the server

-- `uint TimeOut = 5000`
+- `Reason ReasonDisconnection` `Read only`
-  - The time in milliseconds after which the connection to the server can be considered disconnected.
+  - The reason why the client was disconnected from the server.

 ### Callbacks